binli123/dsmil-wsi/README.md

 **Prepare the patches.**
 >We will be using [OpenSlide](https://openslide.org/), a C library with a [Python API](https://pypi.org/project/openslide-python/) that provides a simple interface to read WSI data.
 We refer the users to [OpenSlide Python API document](https://openslide.org/api/python/) for the details of using this tool.
 >The patches could be saved in './WSI/TCGA-lung/pyramid' in a pyramidal structure for two magnification levels.
-The first magnification level is level 0, which corroesponds to 40x.
+The first magnification level is level 0, which corresponds to 40x.
 For example, to extract patches at 20x (level 1) and 5x (level 3) magnifications, run:
 ```
   $ python deepzoom_tiler.py -m 1 3
 ```